-During the year the Company announced that due to the current global COVID-19 pandemic, that the Company had taken appropriate precautions and actions to protect staff and business operations, including precautions as advised and suggested by the World Health Organization, the Australian Government and the Government of Papua New Guinea (PNG).
+During the year, the Company took appropriate precautions and actions to protect our staff and business operations, including precautions as advised and suggested by the World Health Organization, the Australian Government and the Government of Papua New Guinea (PNG).

-First and foremost, our priority is the health, safety and wellbeing of our staff and the people of the communities in which we operate, and as such, the Company is actively monitoring the COVID-19 situation and its potential impacts on these groups.
+First and foremost, our priority is the health, safety and wellbeing of our staff and the people of the communities in which we operate and as such, the Company is actively monitoring the COVID-19 situation and its potential impacts on these groups.